 Annual coastal monitoring of the Eastern Gulf of Finland, carried out by VSEGEI since 2000, using regular field observations, levelling, ground-penetration radar profiling and sediment sampling, has shown that the most heavy damage of the sandy beaches and dunes is observed after strong western – south-western storms, accompanied by high storm surges level [2].
 Maximal rate of erosion escarpment retreat (about 5 m after one storm event) was fixed in November and December of 2011 [3].
 Coastal monitoring reveals acceleration of erosion processes during last ten years because of higher frequency of extreme storms.
-Most strong the strongest storms are observed in the Gulf of Finland during winter seasons.
+The strongest storms are observed in the Gulf of Finland during winter seasons.
 In the previous years ice cover prevented coasts from erosion, but warmer winters of recent time caused decrease of stable ice development in the Eastern Gulf of Finland.
-Development of effective coast protection system required quantitative assessment of coastal transformation and volume of loss of sediment material under impact of severe storms.
+Development of effective coast protection system is required quantitative assessment of coastal transformation and volume of loss of sediment material under impact of severe storms.

-The first attempt of such assessment was done in frame of Russian-Finnish project “Climate Proof Living Environment” (СLiPLive) of South-East Finland – Russia ENPI CBC 2007 – 2014 Program.
-In 2012-2013, the laser scanning of beachface was carried out along 500 m of shoreline in Komarovo village.
-Measurements were repeated two times – in October 2012 (during period of beach stabilization) and in November 2013 (right after several strong storm, e.g. so called “Saint Juda” hurricane).
-GIS analyses of result received have shown that during storm sand material is actively removed from the backshore; erosion escarpment in the foredune is forming and quickly retreating.
-Part of eroded sand at the same time is accumulating on the beachface surface, but the other part is transporting offshore so the total sediment balance by the end of the storm is negative.
-Volume of sediment loss reached 459 m3 (about 90 m3 from 100 m of beach) (CLiPLivEReport, 2014).
+The first attempt of such assessment was done in the frame of the Russian-Finnish project “Climate Proof Living Environment” (СliPLivE) of South-East Finland – Russia ENPI CBC 2007 – 2014 Program.
+In 2012-2013, the laser scanning of a beachface was carried out along 500 m of the shoreline in Komarovo village.
+Measurements were repeated twice – in October 2012 (during period of beach stabilization) and in November 2013 (right after several strong storm, e.g. so called “Saint Juda” hurricane).
+GIS analyses of received result has shown that during storm sand material is actively removed from the backshore; erosion escarpment in the foredune is forming and quickly retreating.
+Part of eroded sand at the same time is accumulating on the beachface, but the other part is transporting offshore so the total sediment balance by the end of the storm is negative.
+Volume of sediment loss reached 459 m3 (about 90 m3 from 100 m of beach) (CliPLivE Report, 2014).

-Using of laser scanning was continued in frame project of General Coast Protection Plan development, undertaken by State Geological Enterprise “Mineral” together with VSEGEI specialists.
-In 2015 laser scanning was organized along three coastal segments, characterizing sandy beaches of different shoreline direction.
-In Komarovo village beach, laser scanning was undertaken within area of previous study.
-For all study areas measurements were carried out in summer time (August 2015), and after extreme storm of 5-7 December 2015, when the wave height in open part of the Gulf was 3-4 m (meteo.pl), wind speed (in gusts) reached 23 m/s.
-Due to warm autumn weather the ice cover in the Eastern Gulf of Finland was absent, so the beaches, dune belt and coastal infrastructure was seriously damaged.
+Using of laser scanning was continued in frame of the project of General Coast Protection Plan development, undertaken by State Geological Enterprise “Mineral” together with VSEGEI specialists.
+In 2015 laser scanning was organized along three coastal segments, characterizing sandy beaches of different shoreline directions.
+In Komarovo village beach, laser scanning was undertaken within area of the previous study.
+For all study areas measurements were carried out in summer time (August 2015), and after the extreme storm of 5-7 December 2015, when the wave heights in open part of the Gulf was 3-4 m (meteo.pl), wind speed (in gusts) reached 23 m/s.
+Due to warm autumn weather the ice cover in the Eastern Gulf of Finland was absent, so the beaches, dune belt and coastal infrastructure were seriously damaged.

-The main goal of reported study was to establish volumes of eroded, removed and redeposited sand material over the storm surge of 5-7 December, and to verify mathematical model of beach profile deformation.
+The main goal of the reported study was to establish volumes of eroded, removed and redeposited sand material over the storm surge of 5-7 December, and to verify mathematical model of beach profile deformation.
 Compiled detailed 3D GIS models of coastal relief, based on high-resolution geodesic survey, allowed to receive a highly reliable data about beachface transformation under the extreme storm impact and quantitative assessment of erosion volumes and sediment loss.

 Materials and methods